fenago/machine-learning/lab_guides/lab_7.md

 ## 7.2.1 The remember-formulate-predict framework

-As we do for most algorithms in this book, we’ll build the remember-formulate-predict framework which we learned in Chapter 1.
+As we do for most algorithms in this course, we’ll build the remember-formulate-predict framework which we learned in Lab 1.
 This one works as follows:

 1. **Remember:** Look at previous data (previous customers, their age, gender, and what apps they have downloaded).